MiSaren/motulator/docs/source/model/converters.rst

    Three-phase two-level inverter: (left) main circuit; (right) equivalent model.
 The DC-bus voltage and currents are :math:`u_\mathrm{dc}` and :math:`i_\mathrm{dc}`, respectively.

-The inverter model can be parametrized to take into account the capacitive dynamics of the DC-bus.
-An external current source is feeding the DC bus that is modeled considering an equivalent circuit comprising a parallel connected DC bus capacitor and resitor.
+By default, the DC-bus voltage is stiff.
+Alternatively, the capacitive dynamics of the DC-bus are modeled.
+An external current source is feeding the DC-bus that is modeled considering an equivalent circuit comprising a parallel connected DC bus capacitor and resitor.
 The model is implemented as

 .. math::